Projects

 2. Development of strong, sustainable materials from mineralized biopolymers

 Across the animal kingdom, anatomical structures such as hair, fingernails, and feathers are composed of a protein called keratin.
 Some of these keratin-based materials (notably horn, tortoiseshell, and baleen) have been crafted into useful implements for most of human history.
 Elsewhere in animal physiology, collagen serves as a fibrous scaffold for the growth of bones, teeth, and antlers.
-These essential materials each consist of biopolymers that are mineralized to varying degrees: that is, they contain deposits of calcium salts that improve their mechanical properties.
+These essential materials each consist of biopolymers that are mineralized to varying degrees: that is, they contain deposits of inorganic salts that improve their mechanical properties.